intersectmatt/budget-management/metadata/2025-10-27-fund-io/README.md

 ## .json Smart Contract Details

-title - the title of the pssc/vendor smart contract id - the unique contract id the smart contract relates to contract description - description of the smart contract, what projects are included vendor_payment_address - the wallet credential for the vendor for the pssc/vendor smart contract utxo_identifier - the utxo label to spend at the TRC address
+title:  the title of the pssc/vendor smart contract <br />
+id:  the unique contract id the smart contract relates to <br />
+contract description: description of the smart contract, what projects are included <br />
+vendor_payment_address: the wallet credential for the vendor for the pssc/vendor smart contract <br />
+utxo_identifier: the utxo label to spend at the TRC address <br />

 ## .csv Milestone Details

-ada_amount
+ada_amount <br />
-maturity_date (payment date from legal contract) description (consists of milestone number/identifier, milestone title, milestone deliverables)
+maturity_date: payment date from legal contract <br />
+description: consists of milestone number/identifier, milestone title, milestone deliverables) <br />